Home/Blog/Health Conditions/Piles/The Key Difference Between Piles and Fissures

 Causes of Piles

 1. Constipation and prolonged straining during bowel movements are critical factors in causing Piles.
+(Learn more about the different types of constipation).
 We can understand the process in the flowchart below.

 1. According to the World Journal of Gastroenterology, diarrhoea is counted as a risk factor for haemorrhoids.
 When you strain during a bowel movement or defecation, the symptoms of haemorrhoids aggravate and cause bleeding and protruding of the plexus outwards.